 USS Calamares (AF-18)

-Calamares 94k Forward plan view of Calamares (AF-18) moored pierside at Alameda, CA., 11 April 1943, one day after commissioning.
+Calamares 94k Forward plan view of USS Calamares (AF-18) moored pierside at Alameda, CA., 11 April 1943, one day after commissioning.
 The 20mm guns circled were added during her conversion for naval service.

 Navy Yard Mare Island photo # 2517-43.